kyma-project/test-infra/development/image-builder/README.md

   -variant string
         If variants.yaml file is present, define which variant should be built.
 If variants.yaml is not present, this flag will be ignored
   -export-tags
         Export parsed tags as build-args into Dockerfile.
-Each tag will have format TAG_x where x is either tag name passed along with tag (see: Named Tags section).
+Each tag will have format TAG_x, where x is the tag name passed along with the tag (see: Named Tags section).
 ```